programminglounge/Rosalind/README.md

 GenBank Introduction (GBK.py) <br>

-Given: A genus name, followed by two dates in YYYY/M/D format
+Given: A genus name, followed by two dates in YYYY/M/D format <br>
-Return: The number of Nucleotide Genbank entries for the given genus that were published between the dates specified
+Return: The number of Nucleotide Genbank entries for the given genus that were published between the dates specified<br>

 <b>Sample Dataset:</b><br>
 Anthoxantum<br>